Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 University Police enforce traffic and parking regulations for all persons who come to the University through the use of the Law Enforcement Access Data System.
 Non-University affiliated motorists who fail to pay their fines will be billed as a collection action.
 All fines should be paid within 15 days of receiving the citation or within 15 days of receiving appeal denial letter.

 Fines may be paid by check in the Business Office in the Lownik Enrollment Services Center.
 Checks should be made payable to Benedictine University.

 Traffic violations on College Road and Maple Avenue resulting in a citation require fines to be paid to the State of Illinois through the DuPage County Clerk.
 Some citations may also require a court appearance.

-The Benedictine University Citation Appeals Board is composed of students, staff and a non-voting police representative who chairs the board as an advisor.
+The Benedictine University Citation Appeals Board is composed of three students, staff, faculty (nine members) and a non-voting police representative who chairs the board as an advisor.

 Board members may serve from one to four years.
 To become a board member, you must complete an application in the University Police office.
 Once an opening on the board is available, University Police will contact you.